A Leisure Day in Istanbul: Taking the Bosphorus Cruise

 The boat departs blowing his horn.
 And I am happy.
 This is my day and I am spending it on the Bosphorus.
 Bosphorus is about 18.5 miles long.
 Since, I am not taking the ride from its mains starting point, Eminonu, I am missing about 5.5 miles of the scenery.
 No problem.

 The boat stays close to the European side of the Bosphorus allowing us to take in the beauty of the hills, mosques, and yalis (the magnificent waterside homes).
 Some of these homes date back to the 18thcentury.
-Some of them have boat garages instead of car garages.
+Some of them have boat garages instead of a premade garage which would be suitable for cars or trucks.
 Traditionally they were built with wood and a lot of intricate woodwork details can still be seen.
 One of them was listed as the fourth most expensive house in the world by Forbes Magazine in 2007, and was worth 100 million dollars at that time.

 After passing beautiful sights including Dolmabahce Palace, Ortakoy, Rumeli Hisari, and numerous yalis I finally arrive at Anadolu Kavagi on the Anatolian side of Istanbul.
 Now, I have three quiet hours to myself.
 I have a book with me.